- Doctors may order an antistreptolysin O (ASO) titer test to determine if you have strep throat.

-Your doctor will order the ASO test if you have symptoms of poststreptococcal complications.
-Such complications include:
+Your doctor will order the ASO titer test if you have symptoms of post-streptococcal complications.
+Some of the common complications of strep include:

 - bacterial endocarditis